This healthy cream of mushroom soup recipe is the perfect healthy replacement for the junk in a can.

-The reason I’m so excited to share this recipe with you is because cream of mushroom soup has so many culinary uses!
+The reason I’m so excited to share this recipe with you is that cream of mushroom soup has so many culinary uses!

 In fact, I’m going to demonstrate one of those uses in the next recipe.
-I’ll show you how to make Clean Eating Chicken Pot Pies!
+I’ll show you how to make Chicken Pot Pies!

 But until then, I strongly suggest making a batch of this ahead of time.
 (Pot Pies are so much easier when you simply combine a bunch of ingredients that are already ready to go!)
 Having a batch of this in the freezer, especially with fall and winter coming at us fast is simply a very smart idea!